EiffL/eiffl.github.io/_pages/about.md

 **I am a CNRS researcher working at the intersection between Deep Learning, Statistical Modeling, and Observational Cosmology**.
 I am particularly interested in combining tools and methodologies from the field of Machine Learning (automatic differentiation, deep generative models, score-based high-dimensional inference) with physical modeling for the analysis of Stage IV Cosmological Surveys.

-I am currently most actively involved in the [Legacy Survey of Space and Time Dark Energy Science Collaboration](https://lsstdesc.org/) (LSST DESC), but I am also a member of the LSST Informatics and Statistics Science Collaboration, and of the ESA Euclid Consortium.
+I am currently co-Chair of the [LSST Informatics & Statistics Science Collaboration](https://issc.science.lsst.org) (LSST ISSC) and actively involved in the [LSST Dark Energy Science Collaboration](https://lsstdesc.org/) (LSST DESC).

 <p>Before my CNRS position, I was a postdoctoral fellow at the <a class="reference external" href="http://bccp.berkeley.edu/">Berkeley Center for Cosmological
 Physics</a> (BCCP) and with the <a class="reference external" href="https://foda.berkeley.edu/">Foundation of Data Analysis</a> (FODA)